JUVOJustin/bricks-custom-query/README.md

 }
 ```

 Choose `Query_Type::Other` if you are not working with native wordpress data types.
+A more in detail guide for "Other" queries can be found in [this guide](https://github.com/JUVOJustin/bricks-custom-query/wiki/Queries-of-type-%22Other%22)

 ### Query Callback